jamesnyika/hashi/docs/README.md

 - [X] Install and Configure Consul services
   - [X] Verify the services are seen and monitored as being up and running
   - [X] Configure multiple services in a single config file
+  - [X] Configure running proxy for App server
+  - [X] Configure running proxy for DB Server
+  - [X] Configure and test a proxy service that can test the encryption from proxy to service
+  - [X] Verify the traffic is encrypted (? using wireshark ? )
+  - [X] Configure the upstream connectivity between the two services
   - [ ] Configure the TLS connectivity between them
   - [ ] Validate encryption between the links
   - [ ] Add monitoring checks 20s apart for both server and client